blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 ### Workshops at Work.Life, London fields https://work.life/locations/london-fields/,
 Lead by dan, assisted by keiran, 8 workshops over 3 months, teaching setup and use of Keepass, and public key cryptography at entry level.

-#### Reflections from the first three workshops:
+#### Some Reflections from the first three workshops:

 So, the workshops aimed to teach people how to manage their private keys securely.
 This workshop could also have been called 'How to use a password manager' (totes not sexy and would have had attendee population of 0 I am guessing ;) )

+I used to use Dashlane which is awesome but it got too expensive (i got some promotional plan for 3 years for cheap).
+Then i switched to keepass archive that I sync to my machines with other stuff.

+That saying to introduce new people to password managers I tell them a story.

+Last year I programmed web application form for art/design competition.
+Many of my friends applied.
+It was few thousand applicants and you had to register to fill the form.
+Then I tell them that I got all of their personal data including email and password that they used to register.
+I tell them I can use this information to login to common services because most of people use only few passwords.

+You should see their faces.
+I am the worst person in the room by then.

+In reality the application form was passwordless and used one time email token to login.
+Because I don't want to have anything to do with others people passwords!
+But nobody remembers that.

+It works very well.
+After that I introduce them to [haveibeenpwned.com]https://haveibeenpwned.com/), a site which lets people check if you have an account which has been compromised in a data breach based on a repository of know data breaches (which is also a promotional site for password manager '1Password').

+By that time I have their attention and everyone wants password manager.

+I no longer recommend 'keepass' it is too much hassle to sync to mobile.
+Luckily there is newish open-source project [bitwarden](https://bitwarden.com/) - you can start using their servers for free if you want more functionality you can pay them something (very cheap compared to commercial services) but you can also self-host your server.
+It is much more approachable than other solutions.

+I would pick that nowdays not keepass.

 ##### Workshop 1

 About 20-30 people turned up.
-I went WAY too deep into 'what's a blockchain'.
+I went WAY too deep into explaining things.
 I didn't create space for a lunch break -- overall was a bit of a disaster, though people were very nice about it, and there was some learning that happened.
 It was about 45:55 women:men and about 25:75 #BIPOC : #Caucasian , about 20:80 #LGBQTI : #cis
 I think there was a really wide range of expectations and reasons people were there and I didn't necessarily create a great container for learning.
 There was ALOT of me talking and ALOT of theory and not much practical doing.
 These were some of the biggest takeaways.